Last updated: Wednesday, January 6, 2021.

 See the COVID-19 Residence Rules #8 â€śhosting guestsâ€ť for guidance.Â If your roommate prefers that you host guests in your private room only, then your guests would wear their mask until they are inside your bedroom.

 Employees of UBC Student Housing and Hospitality Services, guest speakers and other third-party service providers are not governed by these COVID-19 residence rules but are governed by a different sets of COVID-19 Rules which are compliant with the guidelines of Public Health Authorities and may differ from those that apply to residents.
 By example, staff working in offices or behind plexiglass at the Front Desk are in a private workspace, and able to physically distance.
+Additionally, some staff working in residence may be proactively wearing a face shield to enhance accessibility or to meet the diverse needs of our community.

 Masks are available for purchase at the UBC Bookstore, other local retails stores, or online.